pifroggi/vapoursynth-stuff/docker/README.md

 * Various dependencies like: FFTW, Boost, OpenCV, libjpeg-turbo...
 * Plugins in the vs-plugins folder are autoloaded.
 * Scripts in the vs-scripts folder can be simply imported like: `import havfunc`
-* Everything with GPU support
+* GPU support
-* Optional GUI support
+* optional GUI support
+* Customization Options

 <br />